Looking Toward Sophomore Year

 Although most applications to foreign institutions or programs are due at the beginning of the term prior to the proposed period of study, some are due earlier.
 Early planning for study abroad is encouraged and, in some departments, required.
 Freshman year is not too early to start preparing.

 Students interested in the program should review the Office of International Programs website and attend relevant informational meetings scheduled throughout the year.
-After reviewing options, please make an appointment with the Office of International Programs, (609) 258-5524; 36 University Place, Suite 350, to discuss your plans.
+After reviewing options, please make an appointment with the Office of International Programs, (609) 258-5524; 20 Washington Road, to discuss your plans.